MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/use-python-revoscalepy-to-create-model.md

 All operations are performed using an instance of SQL Server as the compute context.

 In general, the process of calling Python in a remote compute context is similar to the way you use R in a remote compute context.
-You execute the sample as a Python script from the command line, or by using a Python development environment that includes the Python integration components provided in this release.
+You can execute the sample either as a Python script from the command line, or by using a Python development environment that includes the Python integration components provided in this release.
 In your code, you create and use a compute context object to indicate where you want specific computations to be performed.

 > [!NOTE]